jomagam/computer-activity/README.txt

 activity-logger: The daemon that keeps track of your activity
-activity-report: prints out a text report of daily and hourly usage
+activity-report: prints out a text report of daily and hourly usage activity-logger.conf: Copy this to /etc/init (on Ubuntu) to automatically start/stop the service